-The USAID-funded Asia Resilient Cities (ARC) Project will address cross-cutting urban development challenges in secondary cities in Asia by promoting sustainable urban growth; supporting resilient, low-carbon urban infrastructure; and integrating climate change and environmental considerations into approaches.
-ARC will use sustainable and participatory methods to help cities fulfill their goals.
-To that end, we will create relationships between residents, governments, and other stakeholders that will endure after the project.
-The ARC objectives are to:
+The USAID-funded Asia Resilient Cities (ARC) Project will address cross-cutting urban development challenges in secondary cities in Asia by promoting sustainable urban growth; supporting resilient, low-carbon urban infrastructure; and integrating climate change and environmentally-conscious approaches.

-City residents are ARC’s biggest resource for making change.
-ARC will collaborate with them to set the city agenda, change the economy, and advocate for what their communities need.
-Our team will also cultivate human resources in city government, the business community, other funder’s projects, and civil society.
+Communities are a city’s biggest resource for making change.
+ARC will collaborate with residents to set the city agenda, strengthen the economy, and advocate for community needs.
+In addition, ARC will cultivate human resources in city government, the business community, other donor projects, and civil society.

 The JSI-led ARC consortium includes BRAC, DevTech Systems, Inc., and ICF.
 ARC will build on JSI’s learning from the Building Healthy Cities project, using systems thinking to create meaningful multi-sector initiatives.